When Your Mouth Has Beef With Your Immune System: Oral Lichen Planus Explained

 Your gut and your immune system are inseparable roommates.
 If the gut is inflamed or leaky, the immune system fires off misdirected attacks, and oral lichen planus is a side effect.

-Research on the oral microbiome highlights how gut imbalance may worsen OLP lesions, making gut support a critical part of immune balance.
+Research on the oral microbiome highlights how gut imbalance may exacerbate OLP lesions, making gut support a crucial component of immune balance.
 Translation: your probiotic and food choices matter.

 4. Trigger Foods to Watch For